dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 - To retrieve the last `N` seconds of your application's logs, run in your application root directory [`dbos-cloud app logs -l <N>`](../cloud-tutorials/cloud-cli.md#dbos-cloud-app-logs).
 Note that new log entries take a few seconds to appear.

 - To retrieve the status of a particular application, run [`dbos-cloud app status <app-name>`](../cloud-tutorials/cloud-cli.md#dbos-cloud-app-status).
 To retrieve the statuses of all applications, run [`dbos-cloud app list`](../cloud-tutorials/cloud-cli.md#dbos-cloud-app-list).

-Applications run in [Firecracker microVMs](https://firecracker-microvm.github.io/) with 1vCPU and 512MB of RAM.
-Note that files on disk are ephemeral and not persisted between deployments.

 ### Managing Application Versions